 Spider Veins and Liver Dysfunction: Are They Connected?

 Spider veins are harmless most of the time.
-If you experience pain or discomfort near spider veins on your ribs, however, consult a doctor as this can be a sign it can be related to liver dysfunction.
+If you experience pain or discomfort near spider veins on your ribs, however, consult a doctor, as this can be a sign it is related to liver dysfunction.
 Other signs of liver problems to look out for include:

 • Bloated feeling